 Observations

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 64TxRU, it is identified from (Qualcomm) that the capacity performances are increased from [7] with synchronized arrival offsets across Ues to [8.8] with random arrival offsets across Ues by about [25.71%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 64TxRU, it is observed from (Qualcomm) that the capacity performances are increased from 7 with synchronized arrival offsets across Ues to 8.8 with random arrival offsets across Ues by about 25.71%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 64TxRU, it is identified from (Qualcomm) that the capacity performances are increased from [7] with synchronized arrival offsets across Ues to [9.1] with arrival offsets equally staggered across connected Ues by about [30.00%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 64TxRU, it is observed from (Qualcomm) that the capacity performances are increased from 7 with synchronized arrival offsets across Ues to 9.1 with arrival offsets equally staggered across connected Ues by about 30.00%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 30 FPS, with SU-MIMO and 64TxRU, it is identified from (Qualcomm) that the capacity performances are increased from [3.1] with synchronized arrival offsets across Ues to [6.3] with random arrival offsets across Ues by about [103.23%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 30 FPS, with SU-MIMO and 64TxRU, it is observed from (Qualcomm) that the capacity performances are increased from 3.1 with synchronized arrival offsets across Ues to 6.3 with random arrival offsets across Ues by about 103.23%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 30 FPS, with SU-MIMO and 64TxRU, it is identified from (Qualcomm) that the capacity performances are increased from [3.1] with synchronized arrival offsets across Ues to [8.3] with arrival offsets equally staggered across connected Ues by about [167.74%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 30 FPS, with SU-MIMO and 64TxRU, it is observed from (Qualcomm) that the capacity performances are increased from 3.1 with synchronized arrival offsets across Ues to 8.3 with arrival offsets equally staggered across connected Ues by about 167.74%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 64TxRU, it is identified from (Qualcomm) that the capacity performances are increased from [4.5] with synchronized arrival offsets across Ues to [5.9] with random arrival offsets across Ues by about [31.11%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 64TxRU, it is observed from (Qualcomm) that the capacity performances are increased from 4.5 with synchronized arrival offsets across Ues to 5.9 with random arrival offsets across Ues by about 31.11%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 64TxRU, it is identified from (Qualcomm) that the capacity performances are increased from [4.5] with synchronized arrival offsets across Ues to [6.1] with arrival offsets equally staggered across connected Ues by about [35.56%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 64TxRU, it is observed from (Qualcomm) that the capacity performances are increased from 4.5 with synchronized arrival offsets across Ues to 6.1 with arrival offsets equally staggered across connected Ues by about 35.56%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 30 FPS, with SU-MIMO and 64TxRU, it is identified from (Qualcomm) that the capacity performances are increased from [1.8] with synchronized arrival offsets across Ues to [3.6] with random arrival offsets across Ues by about [100.00%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 30 FPS, with SU-MIMO and 64TxRU, it is observed from (Qualcomm) that the capacity performances are increased from 1.8 with synchronized arrival offsets across Ues to 3.6 with random arrival offsets across Ues by about 100.00%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 30 FPS, with SU-MIMO and 64TxRU, it is identified from (Qualcomm) that the capacity performances are increased from [1.8] with synchronized arrival offsets across Ues to [9] with arrival offsets equally staggered across connected Ues by about [400.00%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 30 FPS, with SU-MIMO and 64TxRU, it is observed from (Qualcomm) that the capacity performances are increased from 1.8 with synchronized arrival offsets across Ues to 5 with arrival offsets equally staggered across connected Ues by about 400.00%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 32TxRU, it is identified from (OPPO) that the capacity performances are increased from [7.4] with synchronized arrival offsets across Ues to [8.4] with random arrival offsets across Ues by about [13.51%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 32TxRU, it is observed from (OPPO) that the capacity performances are increased from 7.4 with synchronized arrival offsets across Ues to 8.4 with random arrival offsets across Ues ttby about 13.51%.

-For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 32TxRU, it is identified from (OPPO) that the capacity performances are increased from [7.4] with synchronized arrival offsets across Ues to [9.2] with arrival offsets equally staggered across connected Ues by about [24.32%].
+For FR1, Dense Urban, DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 30Mbps, 10ms PDB, 60 FPS, with SU-MIMO and 32TxRU, it is observed from (OPPO) that the capacity performances are increased from 7.4 with synchronized arrival offsets across Ues to 9.2 with arrival offsets equally staggered across connected Ues by about 24.32%.